nkurmann/tsv2dict/README.rst

 Lastly, linear TSV can also encode `None` as `\\N`.

-That's linear tsv in a nutshell.
+That's [linear TSV](http://dataprotocols.org/linear-tsv/) in a nutshell.

 Installation